Categories: European Space Agency GOCE Gravity Ocean Ocean Currents

 The satellite, named Gravity field and steady-state Ocean Circulation Explorer or “GOCE”, spent more than four years mapping Earth’s gravity.
 To accomplish this scientific task, GOCE had to orbit Earth at the lowest altitude of any research satellite.

-Dubbed the ‘Ferrari of space’ because of its sleek, aerodynamic design to minimize atmospheric drag in an extemely low earth orbit, GOCE mapped variations in Earth’s gravity with extreme detail before re-entering Earth’s atmosphere in an uncontrolled decent a year ago.
+Dubbed the ‘Ferrari of space’ because of its sleek, aerodynamic design to minimize atmospheric drag in an extemely low earth orbit, GOCE mapped variations in Earth’s gravity with extreme detail before re-entering Earth’s atmosphere in an uncontrolled decent year ago.
 Although the mission is well known for its gravity measurements, the second mission objective was to measure ocean circulation.

 |GOCE Satellite.
 Image Credit: ESA |